rabfulton/ChatGTK/README.md

 cd ChatGTK
 pip install -r requirements.txt
 ```
 Or use your package manager to install the dependencies.
-The application when launched from the terminal will complain about which dependencies are missing.
-You optionally require `texlive` and `dvipng` if you want mathematics to render nicely.
-Install `beets` and `playerctl` if you want the music control functionality.
+- You optionally require `texlive` and `dvipng` if you want mathematics to render nicely.
-If you install dependencies via your distro, make sure Python packages like `requests` and `websockets` are present.
+- Install `beets` and `playerctl` if you want the music control functionality.
+- Install `qdrant-client`, `qdrant` if you want to try the vector database for memory system.

+Launch the application by running:
 ```bash
 ./chatgtk.sh
 ```